ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCEPH.md

 All management nodes are redundant for high availability and management nodes should not run on the same physical nodes as storage nodes, so to implement this solution, you should use at least two servers (or VMs), one for hosting management nodes and one for hosting storage nodes.

-In a highly available environment, it is recommended to run three management nodes and at least three storage nodes so that it can handle the loss of a node.
+In a highly available environment, it is recommended to run three management nodes and at least three storage nodes so that it can handle the loss of any single node.

-In this document we will use ubuntu as our host operating system.
+In this document we will use ubuntu 18.04 as our host operating system.

-Our environment will consist of three management nodes and three storage nodes (three of the eleven depicted on the image above).

-Each storage node has two available raw disks.
-The operating system is installed on /dev/sda and /dev/sdb and /dev/sdc are available raw devices.

-The hosts are named node1 - node6, respectively, and node1 will be our admin node.  node2 and node3 will be additional managment nodes for HA and node4 - node6 will be storage nodes.
+The hosts are named node1 - node6, respectively, and node1 will be our admin node.  node2 and node3 will be additional management nodes for HA and node4 - node6 will be compute/storage nodes.

 We will first install Ceph and test creating and mounting a block device.
 Then we will integrate with ICP.